radavis/ubuntu-for-development/docs/ssh.md

 $ ssh-keygen -t ed25519 -C "Full Name <email>"
 ```

-## Push and Pull code from GitHub and GitLab
+## Push and Pull code from GitHub and GitLab via SSH

 * [Adding a new SSH key to your GitHub account](https://docs.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account)
 * [Adding an SSH key to your GitLab account](https://docs.gitlab.com/ee/ssh/#adding-an-ssh-key-to-your-gitlab-account)